contao/docs/docs/manual/layout/templates/template-data.en.md

 weight: 50
 ---

 The available template context varies depending on the template source.

-Usually, the complete data can be accessed via `$this->…`.
+## PHP Template

 You can dump all available template data to see what's there: